xxao/linque/README.md

 ### .sort(key, reverse)
 Sorts elements of current sequence by using default comparer or selected item's key.
 If the key provides multiple columns, the sorting direction can be specified for each individual column.
-This call fully evaluates current sequence.
 This functionality is also available as a *linque.multisort(sequence, key, reverse)* utility function.

 ```python
 data = (8, 0, 2, 3, 5, 1, 6, 7, 4, 9)